 Configure the JetFormBuilder settings

-Proceed to WordPress Dashboard > JetFormBuilder > Settings > Payments Gateways tab.
-Once the Stripe addon is activated, the Stripe Gateway API drop-down will be added to the Payments Gateways tab.
+Proceed to WordPress Dashboard > JetFormBuilder > Settings> Payments Gateways tab.
+Once the Stripe addon is activated, the Stripe Gateway API drop-down will appear on the Payments Gateways tab.
 Unroll this tab, paste the copied Publishable key and Secret key into the corresponding fields, and press the “Save” button.

 Then, the PayPal Checkout Settings pop-up will be open.